 Analyze a segment of leads or deals to determine bottlenecks in the funnel.
 The sales funnel CRM report gives you a snapshot of how sales are progressing overall.

 Identify strengths and weaknesses over a specific timeframe.
 Let’s say that 80% of deals made it through to Qualified via Phone Call, 76.47% made it to the Face to Face Meeting stage.
 However, only 53.85% of the deals made it on to the Contract Negotiations stage.
 You then know there’s a major problem with face to face meetings.
 Adjust your strategy accordingly.

 Check pipeline progression between different dates and review changes.
 Select two points of time and gain a visual of the flow of your deals between these dates.
 How has your pipeline changed and progressed?

-Are you on track to close the amount of deals forecasted?
+Are you on track to close the number of deals forecasted?
 How many sales have your reps actually made?
-Use these reports below to find out.
+Use these CRM reports below to find out.